 Will has a substantial practice in both prosecuting and defending in matters including:

-- Offences concerning Houses in Multiple Occupation (‘HMO’s)
+- Offences concerning Houses in Multiple Occupation (‘HMO’s);

-- Animal Welfare offences
+- Animal Welfare offences;

-- Trade marks Offences
+- Trade marks Offences;

 - Prosecutions by the Food Standards Agency and other food hygiene matters;

 Will has also been instructed on a number of occasions to act in mock trials and conferences in order to train new Health & Safety Executive inspectors in the preparation and execution of their prosecutions surrounding the Work at Height Regulations.